 There are countless hosting providers offering affordable web hosting, and they all claim to be the best.
 We tried out a lot of them and we’re here to tell you how does iPage stack up with other web hosting services.

-Like most entry-level web hosting companies, iPage comes with some trade-offs.
+Like most entry-level web hosting companies, iPage web hosting comes with some trade-offs.
 It’s affordable on just about any budget but doesn’t quite hit the speed and performance benchmarks of pricier hosts in the web hosting industry.

 Does iPage’s affordability make up for its performance?

 In this iPage review, you’ll learn everything you need to know about iPage web hosting services, including price, performance, features, support, useability, and more.

 - iPage Hosting Plans Review

 - iPage vs Bluehost